Seminars and international Contacts

 Yrjö Jahnsson Lectures

 In 1963 the Foundation launched the Yrjö Jahnsson Lectures.
 The first lecture was given by Kenneth J. Arrow.
 These lectures are organized every few years.
-So far there have been 21 lectures, given by top international researchers in economics.
+So far there have been 22 lectures, given by top international researchers in economics.
 Ten of these have since been awarded the Nobel Prize.
 Bengt Holmström won the Nobel price in Economic Sciences in 2016.
 He was the Yrjö Jahnsson Lecturer in 1992.
-Professors Nicholas Bloom and John van Reenen gave the Lectures in 2015.
+Professor Daron Acemoglu gave the Lectures in 2019.
 All the Lectures are listed here.

 Yrjö Jahnsson Award in Economics